anjackson/anjackson.github.io/content/blog/2025-01-05-tightrope.md

 Wobble is a graceless word, but maybe that's what makes it the best one for what this was.
 A wobble.

-The trembling line slippinh sideways.
+The trembling line slips sideways.
 No time to give in to the falling feeling.
 Pack the worries away for later.
 Let the adrenaline take over.
-Take control.
+Let it take control.

 On with the show.